ytakefuji/openai/README.md

 # How to use generative AI systems
 This is under review.

-This is a tutorial on how to use generative AI systems for Data Science at Musashino University in Japan.
+This is a tutorial on how to use generative AI systems such as Bing.com with ChatGPT-4 and Bard for Data Science at Musashino University in Japan.

 There are two types of dialog generative AI systems: online interactive dialog AI via browser and terminal command AI in batch style.
 To use terminal command AI, their settings are required respectively.